dolanmiu/MMM-awesome-alexa/README.md

 If the above command doesn't work, please fix that before continuing.
 [Here is a link to help you (Raspberry pi)](https://www.raspberrypi.org/forums/viewtopic.php?t=13088&p=332703)

+## PM2 problems
+For some reason, running MagicMirror on PM2 with this plugin doesn't seem to work on Raspberry Pi.
+The mic does not pick up.
+If anyone has a solution or cause for this, it would be greatly appreciated.
+I would recommend to start the MagicMirror the traditional way of `npm start`.

 ## Snowboy problems
 If you are getting an error related to `snowboy`, run this command inside the `MMM-awesome-alexa` folder: